javohirbaratov/javohirbaratov/README.md

 - 👋 Hi, I’m Javohir Baratov
 - 👀 I’m interested in Programming
-- 📫 How to reach me baratovjavohir277@gmail.com
+- 📫 How to reach me baratovjavohir277@gmail.com and t.me/baratovjavohir